A newer version of this documentation is available.

 Query 7 - Universal Quantification

-As an example of a universally quantified N1QL for Analytics query, we can find those breweries that only have seriously strong beers:
+As an example of a universally quantified SQL++ for Analytics query, we can modify our previous request to find hotels where every review has an overall rating of 5:

-Notice how the brewery predicate also makes sure that the set of beers for each qualifying brewery is non-empty; this is needed if we want our results to exclude breweries that currently offer no beers, as an empty set trivially satisfies a universal predicate.
+Notice how the query’s predicate also makes sure that the set of reviews for a qualifying hotel is non-empty; this is needed if we want our results to exclude hotels that have no reviews, as an empty set trivially satisfies a universal predicate.
 The expected result in this case is:

 [